 When buying a toilet flapper, you might encounter different types of products.
 Generally, we can classify flappers into three separate categories that include –

 Rubber flappers are the most common type of flappers you would see nowadays.
 It looks like an upside-down hat that gets attached to the opening of the valve.
-The best thing about rubber flappers is that they come in different sizes, making them easily suitable for all types of toilets.
+The best thing about rubber flappers is that they come in different sizes, making them easily suitable for all types of smart toilets.

 Seat Disk Flapper